Georgia State Panthers football: Shawn Elliott era (2017–2024)

 causing the Panthers to start the 2017 season with a new head coach and in the newly acquired Georgia State Stadium.
 Elliott had coached under Steve Spurrier and Will Muschamp in Columbia and had served as the Gamecocks interim head coach between Spurrier's resignation and Muschamp's hiring.
 Elliott signed a five-year contract with Georgia State that paid him a base salary of $515,000 annually.

 The Panthers finished 7–5 in 2017.
 They began the season on a sour note; dropping a 17–10 game to FCS opponent Tennessee State and a 56–0 shutout to No. 5 Penn State.
 Elliott's team won its first game of the season in their third contest, defeating Charlotte by a shutout score of 28–0.
 Georgia State was scheduled to play Memphis on September 30, but due to the Tigers having to reschedule American Athletic Conference opponent UCF for September 30 due to Hurricane Irma, the game between the Tigers and Panthers was canceled.
 On October 7, Georgia State defeated Coastal Carolina by a margin of 27–21.
 They earned their third straight win on October 14 with a 47–37 victory over Louisiana-Monroe, a game in which the offense set a school record with 670 total yards.
 After a 34–10 loss to Troy, the Panthers won their next three; defeating South Alabama by a margin of 21–13, Georgia Southern by a score of 21–17 and Texas State by a margin of 33–30.
 Georgia State closed the regular season with a 31–10 loss to Appalachian State and a 24–10 loss to Idaho.
 The Panthers accepted a berth in the 2017 Cure Bowl, a game they won over Western Kentucky by a score of 27–17.
+Coach Elliott resigned as head football coach from Georgia State in February 2024.

+Dell McGee era (2024–present)

+On February 23, 2024, Georgia State announced former Georgia running backs coach Dell McGee as its fourth head coach for the football program.

+On September 14, 2024, Georgia State defeated the Vanderbilt Commodores out of the Southeastern Conference (SEC) 36-32 at Center Parc Stadium.
+It was Georgia State's first time hosting an SEC opponent, and their first victory against an SEC team since beating the Tennessee Volunteers on the road in 2019.
+Incidentally, Vanderbilt would go on to beat the then top ranked Alabama Crimson Tide three weeks later.